myanarakesh/karate_pet/README.md

 # mechanism to execute the tests
   ~~~~
-  Clone this repo and switch to the master branch.
+  Clone this repo and switch to the main branch.
 If your using command line prompt then follwoing commands will be useful (Before executing following commands please goto your folder directory)
   * mvn clone https://github.com/myanarakesh/steerleanAssignment.git
   * cd steerleanAssignment
-  * mvn checkout master
+  * mvn checkout main
   * mvn pull
   Above command will help you to downlowd the projet into your local machine.
 Import this maven project into your IDE and run the follwoing command on root directory
   * `mvn clean install`